bluemodel/BlueM.Wave/docs/articles/intro.md

 See the [API documentation](../api/index.md)

 ## Building an installer
-An installer (.msi) for BlueM.Wave can be built using the `Wave.Setup` project located at `setup\Wave.Setup.vdproj` which is a [Visual Studio Installer Project](https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2022InstallerProjects) (see [docs](https://aka.ms/vdproj-docs)).
+An installer (.msi) for BlueM.Wave can be built using the `Wave.Setup` project located at `setup\Wave.Setup.vdproj`.
+This is a Visual Studio Installer Project which requires a [Visual Studio extension](https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2022InstallerProjects) to be installed (see [docs](https://aka.ms/vdproj-docs)).

 ## Releases
 To create a new release: